-So, you already have a WordPress website hosted elsewhere but 10Web’s cloud hosting looks better and you want to migrate.
+So, you already have a WordPress website hosted elsewhere but 10Web’s managed hosting looks better and you want to migrate.

 Migration is the process of transferring a website from one host to another.

 This process is exhausting when done manually: you will have to use additional software for file transfer and database editing.
 And when you finish it, a single lost or misplaced file can take your website down and cause a lot of trouble.

 10Web has a perfect solution for you: automated migration.